 If you are joining a pre-sessional course prior to studying a course which requires ATAS clearance, you must obtain your ATAS certificate before applying for the visa for your pre-sessional course.

 From 6th July 2018, if your course requires ATAS clearance and it has been extended by 3 months or more, you are required to apply for a new ATAS certificate, even if you do not need to make a new Tier 4 application at that time.
 When you do need to make a new Tier 4 application, if the ATAS certificate you previously received following your course extension is more than six months old, you are required to apply for a new ATAS certificate again to include with your Tier 4 application.

 You must apply for your ATAS certificate on the UK government website.
 It can take up to 30 working days for your application to be processed.
 When your application is granted your certificate will be e-mailed to you.
 There is no charge for this process.

-The application process for ATAS certificates is completely online.
-When your application is granted, you will be emailed your certificate.
 Your certificate will be valid for six months.
-If you change your course of study, university or need to apply for more time as a student, you'll need to apply for ATAS again.
+If you change your course of study, research area, University or need to extend your studies, you will need to apply for another ATAS certificate again.